AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 browser.navigate("google")
 ```

 Aidolon browser features smart URLs that understand plain language.
 You can simply specify the name of the website you want to visit, and the AI will interpret your intent.
+Standard URLs will always work precisely as expected, while smart URLs provide convenience at the cost of a small amount of AI credits.

 ## 4. Interacting with Page Elements